The Cube Circuit

 11) Enigma Left * V5

-Start on undercuts in the roof and climb the thin seam / groove.
-Very shoulder
+Start on the flat jug beneath the roof and climb the thin seam / groove.
+Very shouldery

 The small bloc located at the right side of The Cube contains a couple of short but fun problems.